1926–27 Tampa murders

 From April 1926 to May 1927, 10 persons were murdered in Tampa, Florida.
-Benjamin Levins was convicted and executed for 5 of the murders, all of which are believed to have been connected.
+Benjamin Franklin Levins, a 38-year-old Florida native, was convicted and executed for five of the murders, although all of the murders are believed to have been connected.

 Murders

 Emma Hilliard

-On April 28, 1926, Tampa police were called to 508 Nebraska Avenue, where it was reported that newspaper vendor Charles "Blind Charlie" Manuel was slashing a woman's throat.
+On April 28, 1926, Tampa police were dispatched by the precinct to 508 Nebraska Avenue, where it was reported that newspaper vendor Charles "Blind Charlie" Manuel was slashing a woman's throat.
 On arrival, the body of Emma Hilliard was discovered, decapitated, with a drunk Manuel holding a jack knife.
 Despite her having been married, Manuel claimed Hilliard was his girlfriend.
-Hilliard is reported to have had "no shortage of men in her past", including an ex-husband, Benjamin Levins.
-Manuel immediately arrested.
+Hilliard is reported to have had "no shortage of men in her past", including an ex-husband named Benjamin Levins.
+Manuel was immediately arrested.
 In July, Manuel pleaded guilty, despite not having any recollection of the crime; he claimed this was due to his having been drunk, and believed that witnesses who saw him attack Hilliard were telling the truth.

 Rowell household

-On June 28, 1926, 3 members of the Rowell family and their tenant, mechanic Charles Alexander, were found hacked to death with an axe in their home at 116 South Nebraska Avenue.
-The bodies were found after a neighboring housewife claimed she felt something was wrong that morning due to a lack of visible activity by the family.
+On June 28, 1926, three members of the Rowell family and their tenant, mechanic Charles Alexander, were found hacked to death with an axe in their home at 116 South Nebraska Avenue.
+A neighboring housewife who sensed something was wrong with the family due to a lack of visible activity by the family found the bodies.
 Rumors began to spread shortly after the killings that Bee Rowell, the 45-year-old Rowell family patriarch, had told people around Tampa that Manuel was innocent of killing Hilliard and that he knew who the real killer was.
-Multiple suspects were questioned, but no charges were filed.
-This led investigators to review the Hilliard case, and they discovered the witnesses who identified Manuel as the attacker were incredible, but evidence to clear him of suspicion in the case was elusive.
+Investigators questioned multiple suspects, but no charges were filed.
+This led investigators to review the Hilliard case, and they discovered the witnesses who identified Manuel as the attacker were not credible, but evidence to clear him of suspicion in the case was elusive.